carpentry-org/physics/README.md

 # Physics

-This is a Carp port of [phys.js](https://github.com/AbhiAgarwal/phys.js), and serves as an example for the structure of an external library in Carp.
+This is a Carp port of [phys.js](https://github.com/AbhiAgarwal/phys.js), and serves as an example for the structure of a non-trivial external library in Carp.

-The port itself is done, but I will add test cases in `tests/` to make this a better example of what well-structured Carp modules could possibly look like.
+You’ll find the top level module at `physics.carp`.
+The individual, thematically grouped submodules are found in `src`.
+The tests use the standard Carp unit testing module and are located in `tests`.
+Happy reading!

-The library itself is also definitely usable, although I don’t claim to be an expert of computational physics by any means.
+PS: The library itself is also definitely usable, although I don’t claim to be an expert in computational physics by any means.

 <hr/>